 - A more complete list of the major chain restaurants of the United States can be found by clicking on these links:

 - You can use any one of the following websites (or their corresponding smart-phone or tablet apps) to help you find great hotels, resorts, bed-and-breakfasts, or other forms of lodging:

-- Purchasing a AAA-membership will generally save you 10% on most hotel/motel stays and may also save you money at many campgrounds, too.
+- Purchasing a AAA-membership will often save you 10% on hotel/motel stays, and it may also save you money at campgrounds, too.